colinyjchung/darkdragons/content/graveyard.md

 <br/>Torn apart by stone hounds.
 Escaped convict.

 * **Darrak, Soldier** (L2-AB). _2021-06-06(7d)_
-<br/>Killed by Gravak, Spider King Boss (on magic steroids).
-Orlan's ex-sergeant.
+<br/>Killed by Gravak, gang boss on magic steroids.

 _May ye all rest in peace._